blob: 486693214cbdb07d5eb3f744566cfc343accdb34 [file] [edit]

 repeated MetricSemantics metric_semantics = 20;

-// The path should be relative to the root of the Cobalt registry, for
+// Required for metrics of type STRING.
+The path should be relative to the

 string string_candidate_file = 22;

-// only with metrics of type INTEGER_HISTOGRAM.
+// Required for metrics of type INTEGER_HISTOGRAM.

 IntegerBuckets int_buckets = 8;